 Healing Garden - image by Pippa Stacey

-After the course you will also receive the Hand Reflexology guide and links to a YouTube video so you will be able to read more about hand reflexology and watch the videos as a reminder of the practical sequences.
+After the course you will also receive additional reading and links to a YouTube video so you will be able to read more about issues covered during the day and watch the videos as a reminder of the practical techniques.

 Please note that these courses are for those already holding a diploma level 3 or above in reflexology.